vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 than anticipated, and doing jogging and strength exercises would have added not just the time of doing them but also the additional gap between exercise and meal.

+## 2026-04-24: skipped all exercises

+On Friday 2026-04-24, I skipped all exercises.
+This was in order to fit in two cyclic personal chores with long time block commitment while also continuing to shift my daily cycle to earlier (or at least maintain the hard-won gains shifting it to earlier over the past few days).